-A History of Britain in 36 Postage Stamps

 A History of Britain in 36 Postage Stamps (entitled First Class in the UK) uses this to tell the nation’s story since 1840 – the year the world’s first postage stamp, the Penny Black, appeared (it was issued on May 1, but no covers with that date exist.
 Shame…) Courtesy of this iconic stamp, we meet Rowland Hill, and see the tremendous energy, principle and imagination of Victorian reformers.
 Next, the Shilling Embossed, the stamp that took mail across the Atlantic on the Great Eastern, offers a window into the world of Brunel and the great Victorian engineers.
 And so on, through Victoria’s 1887 Jubilee, the glory days of Edward VII (glory for some, anyway), two World Wars, to the seemingly conservative fifties, the swinging sixties, the sexy, confused seventies… And end up with a simple question: can Britain still call itself a ‘First Class’ nation?

-Discovering the album again made me want to recover the lost stamps, and then to build a better collection than the original.
-Over a number of eBay evenings I did this – missing out a few of the really pricey ones, such as Victorian high values (I cheated and got forgeries of these).
+Finding the album again made me want to recover the lost stamps, and then to build a better collection than the original.
+Over a number of eBay evenings I did this – missing out a few of the really pricey ones, such as Victorian high values which sell for thousands of pounds (I cheated and got deliberate forgeries of these).
 As I did so, I became ever more fascinated by the history that surrounded the stamps.
 What was Britain like when this little paper object was issued?
 Who might have used it, and to say what?